Hesperian Health Guides

 Did she have a small baby (less than 2.5 kilograms or 5 pounds)?

-Find out if the baby was born early (it is normal for early babies to be small).
+Find out if the baby was born early (it is not unusual for early babies to be small).
 If the baby came on time, ask the mother if she had anemia, high blood pressure, or pre-eclampsia.
 Also ask if she had enough to eat, or if she smoked cigarettes or used drugs.
 Any of these things could have made the baby small.

-Check to see if this baby is growing normally.
+Check to see if this baby is growing well.
 If you think this baby may be very small for her age, the mother should probably give birth in or near a medical center, because small babies can have more health problems.

 MW Ch7 Page 94-3.png